2sjha/khwish-backend/README.md

 - Notifications via email using Sendgrid, Slack webhook messaging & updates in Google Sheets.
 - PostgreSQL database integration

-Pls feel free to checkout any part of the codebase, let me know if you have any suggestions/improvements.
+Please feel free to check out the codebase and let me know if you have any suggestions/improvements.

-This was a part of the Khwish project which I created in early 2020.
-Please read about it in [Khwish.md](https://gist.github.com/2sjha/b9012f396290bf3b8ebfc2b89fcd01c4).
-Khwish platform was discontinued around mid-late 2020, I'm not actively working on this project anymore.
+This was a part of the Khwish project, which I created in early 2020.
+Please read about it [here](https://gist.github.com/2sjha/b9012f396290bf3b8ebfc2b89fcd01c4).
+Khwish platform was discontinued around mid-late 2020, I'm no longer actively working on this project.